Jokrxo/biz-hub-rigel-48a4f34f/QUICK_DEPLOY.md

 1. Go to: https://vercel.com
 2. Click "New Project"
 3. Import from GitHub
-4. Select your `apex-accounts` repo
+4. Select your `rigel-business` repo
 5. Environment variables are pre-configured in `vercel.json`
 6. Deploy! 🎉